lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     ; Disables the left windows key while inside of DotA 2.
     *LWin::Return

 **Simply put, this code hides all down key presses of the left windows key from the operating system and ALL applications EXCEPT dota2.exe.** <kbd>SPACE</kbd> retains full functionality.
-Believe it or not, this is all we need to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
+These five lines are all we need to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
 This is because Valve already had the <kbd>WINDOWS</kbd> keys setup to work as modifiers.
-The only reason we can't use them is because of windows shortcuts "Alt-tabbing" us out of DotA.
+The only reason we couldn't use them before is because of windows shortcuts "Alt-tabbing" us out of DotA.
+The **sacred five lines** fix this issue.

 ## To Install